IBN12/odin-hashmap/README.md

 # HashMap Project

 ## Introduction
-HashMap is data structure that stores data into a bucket storage system.
-The data is usually string data type that is inputted into a hash function and outputted as a hash code.
+HashMap is a data structure that stores data into a bucket storage system.
+The data is usually a string type that is passed into a hash function and outputted as a hash code.
 The hash code is a numeric or alphanumeric string.
-Hashing thes same input should always return the same hash code, and there should be no random generation component.
+Hashing the same input should always return the same hash code, and there should be no random generation component.

 Buckets will appear as an array data structure that will store the hash code data.
 The hash function returns a number